vorun/GlobalAIHubPythonCourse/README.md

 ## Recipe Application
 Enter 3 recipes.
-Create separate class for each recipe. İdentify the products using the init() method. write a function about how long these products should be used later.
+Create separate class for each recipe. İdentify the products using the init() method. write a function about how much these products should be used later.

 ---